Skip to main content

 • mp3

 You can allow other files types by going to Settings > Workspace > Security > Attachment settings.
-Allowed file types should be accessible straight away.
+Allowed file types will be accessible straight away.

 💡Tip